 Newport has an insalubrious past, and although you can visit one of the 20 World Peace Bells here, the Newport Gangster Tour will teach you all about the region’s less-than-cordial characters.

-For nature lovers, you can relax with a walk through the 700-acre Devou Park, which offers hiking trails, a playground, and scenic views of the Cincinnati skyline.
+For nature lovers, you can relax by walking through the 700-acre Devou Park, which offers hiking trails, a playground, and scenic views of the Cincinnati skyline.
 The Behringer-Crawford Museum is located in the park and is dedicated to preserving the history and culture of Northern Kentucky.
-And you can take a ride on the Devou Park Train if you want to explore while taking a load off.
+And you can ride on the Devou Park Train if you want to explore while taking a load off.

 So, don’t just stick to the Ohio side when you visit Cincinnati.
-Take a hop over the state line to enjoy what the neighbors have to offer.
+Hop over the state line to enjoy what the neighbors have to offer.

-See Related: 21 Fun & Best Things to Do in Lexington, Kentucky
+See Related: Things to Do in Lexington, Kentucky

 27. The Escape Game Cincinnati